 M16 A4 studdintg set into granite rock with Rawl kemfix II codue + brackets zaza2.
-Set into anchor with a minimum depth of 125mm, brackets individually ID "A XX"

-Install depth Min

-125mm

-Hole diameter 18mm

-Chemical R-CAS-V-16

-anchor

-Torque setting 80NM

-material A4

-Anchor points breaking resulting in significant to falls from height and the weight of the system on the 2 adjacent anchors.
-Possible multiple participant injuries and the safety cables move significianetly Install studs have a visual blue line marker to identify when correct instillation depth is reached Codue + instillation instruction followed Daily pre course checks Operational checks at last every 3 months Annual inspection Over loading leading to anchors breaking resulting in significant to falls from height and the weight of the system on the 2 adjacent anchors.
+Set into anchor with a minimum depth of 125mm, brackets individually ID "A XX" Install depth Min 125mm RCAS-V-16 Hole diameter Chemical anchor Torque setting material 18mm R-CAS-V-16 80NM A4 Anchor points breaking resulting in significant to falls from height and the weight of the system on the 2 adjacent anchors.
+Possible multiple participant injuries and the M16 threads have a sheer put imbedded at the minimum de of 25.2KN M16 threads have a tension p 24KN at the minimum depth All points pull tested to 800KC Anchor points set in at the mi Install studs have a visual blue when correct instillation dept Codue + instillation instruction Daily pre course checks epth of 100mm for A4 steel oull, recommended load of of 100mm for A4 steel G inimum depth of 100mm e line marker to identify th is reached safety cables https://bfadventure.sharepoint.com/sites/via-ferrata/Shared Documents/Via Ferrata/operational & inspections/Normal Operation Procedures/2024 NOP/VFC Normal Operating procedures 2024.1.docx move significianetly • Annual inspection Over loading leading to anchors breaking resulting in significant to falls from height and the weight of the system on the 2 adjacent anchors.
 Possible multiple participant injuries and the safety cables move significantly Participants max of 3 between anchor bolts for the purpose of rescue, normal operation 1 x adult with 1 x child Bolts spaced 5-10 meters apart (15 M is max) Sag to span set at 1:15 Estimated weight on each anchor based on 3 x people weighing 80KG (240KG), hanging from the safety cable is 600KG KG. figures are estimated as the anchors heights, sag and span vary depending in the route and the instillation area.
 (See construction manual for more details) Anchors tested beyond this limit to establish a secure instillation.
 The test limit is above the estimated maximum load of 600KG (see above) but far less than the design load at the recommendation of the manufacture (RAWL) Anchors are connected to adjacent wire to add redundancy to the system (with the exception of the end anchors) Weight limit set to 115 KG (18 Stone) To avoid overloading any single anchor point, rescue practice must not involve 2 rescues on adjacent wire sharing the same anchor point.
-Nuts coming loose Nyloc nuts to be used and tightened to 80NM Tighten using torque wrench Visual inspection daily and tighten as necessary Resin being faulty / installed incorrectly Product info followed Load test on safety critical points to prevent falls from over 1 M Anchor points (AP) numbered for easy reference
+Nuts coming loose Nyloc nuts to be used and tightened to 80NM Tighten using torque wrench Visual inspection daily and tighten as necessary Resin being faulty / installed incorrectly Product info followed Load test on safety critical points to prevent falls from over 1 M Anchor points (AP) numbered for easy reference Daily inspection (not logged), and faults or concerns reported Termly inspection (internal logged) Annual inspection by external company